andreaiaia/blog-template/README.md

 # TODO

 - Add generic logo.svg
 - add generic image for markdown sample post
 - add generic image for document.js socials previews

+- update the structure to be a homepage with all the posts and an about page (remove the homepage or make it optional)
+- change the font
+- change the color palette
+- Create a SEO component to add on top of all the pages

 # Deploy your own